ashtonliu88/cse140-assignments-public/p0/README.md

 #### Tk

+*Optional*

-To run any Pac-Man code that uses visuals, you will need to install a library called [Tk](https://tkdocs.com/tutorial/install.html).
+If you want to run any Pac-Man code in a system window (instead of a browser window), then you will need to install a library called [Tk](https://tkdocs.com/tutorial/install.html).
 There is a version for pretty much all operating system, and you should be able to follow the simple [installation instructions](https://tkdocs.com/tutorial/install.html).